 Right across the street from Mt.
 Bachelor is Tumalo Mountain.
-It is a 7,779 foot cinder cone that has a sno-park at its base with a trail leading up through the trees to its flat summit, which is only 1,075 feet of vertical gain from the road.
+It is a 7,779 foot cinder cone that has a sno-park at its base with a trail leading up through the trees to its flat summit, which on a clear day has spectacular views of the nearby mountains.
 On Tumalo's east flank is a lovely bowl that provides an amazing downhill opportunity for skiers and snowboarders that is both thrilling and challenging.
 In short, it is one of the best introductions to backcountry travel you can find in Central Oregon.

 On weekends you will find snowshoers, snowboarders, backcountry skiers, and snowmobilers all there, so if you want fresh turns in the bowl, get there early.
 Under the right conditions, the bowl is prime avalanche territory and also has cornices, so evaluate the snow, bring your avalanche gear, and make good decisions.
 Let knowledge and experience be your guide.
 Remember that you can always skip the bowl and still have an incredibly fun ski down through the trees.